TommyWabg/Switch2Connect/README.md

   * Inactive: tracks physical button and stick inputs to automatically disconnect idle controllers while keeping active players connected.
   * Absolute: tracks the overall time each controller is connected to the app and disconnects the ones that reach the time limit.
 * **Dedicated UI Driver Controls:** Featuring an **Install/Uninstall WinUHid Driver** button to the left of the "Run At Startup" button.
+* **ESP32-S3 Bridge Firmware Management:** The ESP32-S3 N16R8 connection path includes bundled firmware installation and repair, BOOT-mode status detection, and bridge initialization handling after the device is unplugged or reconnected.
 * **Run at Startup:** Featuring a toggle to automatically launch the application with Windows.
 * **Start Minimized:** Option to launch directly to the system tray for a seamless background experience.
 * **Hide to system tray:** Featuring the ability to minimize the application to the Windows system tray.
-* **Controller UI Navigation:** Featuring UI navigation using the left joystick or D-pad.
-The currently selected UI element is indicated by a white outline.
-The outline automatically hides upon detecting mouse clicks anywhere within the application or pressing the B button on the controller.
+* **Controller UI Navigation:** Use the left joystick or D-pad to navigate the application interface.
+The selected UI element is indicated by a white outline, and the outline hides after mouse interaction or when Navigation mode is exited with the B button.
-  * UI Component Interaction: Featuring controller support for interacting with UI elements.
-Pressing the 'A' button clicks buttons or opens dropdown menus, while the 'B' button closes open dropdown menus without applying changes.
+  * **Active Window Focus:** When a floating window or pop-up dialog is open, navigation remains within that active top-level interface.
+  * **Return Selection:** Pressing B closes the active floating window and returns selection to the control that opened it.
+Re-entering Navigation mode restores the last selected control.
+  * **UI Component Interaction:** Press A to activate buttons or open dropdown menus.
+Press B to close an open floating window or exit Navigation mode.
-  * Slider and Time Input Adjustment: Enabled adjustment of sliders and auto-disconnect time input fields using the right joystick.
-Alternatively, holding the 'A' button while using the left joystick modifies the values without triggering spatial navigation.
+  * **Text Input Adjustment:** Text input fields support value adjustment with the right joystick or by holding A while using the left joystick.
+Continuous adjustment accelerates while the input is held.
+  * **Slider and Time Input Adjustment:** Sliders can be adjusted with the right joystick or A plus the left joystick.
 * **Window Position Persistence:** The application saves and restores the window's position on the screen.
 * **Standalone Executable (.exe):** Fully packed with all dependencies (including vgamepad DLLs).
 No Python installation required.